pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/spectrum.rst

 Spectral mismatch models
 ------------------------
+The spectral mismatch factor is the ratio of a PV device's response under a given spectrum to its response under a reference spectrum, typically the AM1.5G spectrum.
+It represents the relative difference in the performance of a PV device under a spectrum different from the reference spectrum, and can be used to correct the measured power output of a PV system for spectral effects.

 pvlib-python contains several models to estimate the spectral mismatch factor using atmospheric variables such as air mass, or system and meteorological